Palestinian Prisoners Authority: The occupation forces arrested more than 400 worshipers during their aggression on Al-Aqsa Mosque

 In a statement issued today, the authority stated that the detainees were transferred to the “Atarot” detention center for interrogation, and it expected that most of them would be released on the condition that they be removed from Al-Aqsa Mosque during the month of Ramadan.

-Dozens of worshipers and those in retreat were injured, last night, after the occupation forces stormed the Al-Qibli prayer hall in Al-Aqsa Mosque, and fired rubber-coated metal bullets and poison gas bombs, and the sound was directed at them.
+Dozens of worshipers and those in retreat were injured, last night, following the occupation forces stormed the Al-Qibli prayer hall in Al-Aqsa Mosque, and fired rubber-coated metal bullets and poison gas bombs, and the sound was directed at them.

 Video clips showed that the occupation forces assaulted the worshipers, severely beating them with batons and rifle butts, before arresting hundreds of them.